mncoppola/ChronoPlotter/README.md

 ## Running ChronoPlotter with Python

 Users can directly run `ChronoPlotter.py` as a Python script instead of using the prebuilt binaries.
-These binaries make portability and distribution easier, but are built with PyInstaller which is not the most efficient with file size or program startup time.

 Python 3.5+ is required (for PyQt5)

 Install the following dependencies:
 ```